djannot/ecs-401/ecssync/ecssync.md

 Submitted Job 2
 ```

+- Execute the following command to get the status:
+`ecs-sync-ctl --status <job ID>`

 - Verify with S3 Browser that *bucketnfs-u1* has been populated with the  content of */home/ecssync/ecs-sync-3.1/sample/* directory.